Applied-Language-Technology/website/source/jupyter.rst

 |

-To get started with the course, you must `retrieve learning materials and exercises from GitHub <github_pull.rst>`_.
+To get started with the course, you must :ref:`retrieve learning materials and exercises from GitHub <github_pull>`.